hyperf/hyperf/docs/en/db/quick-start.md

 Db::connection('test')->select('SELECT * FROM user;');
 ```

-You can change the default connection used by a certain model by setting the value of `$connection` inside the model class:

-> Note that the property visibility must be set as `protected`
+In the model, modify the `connection` property to use the corresponding configuration.
+For example, the following `Model` uses the `test` configuration:

 ```php
 <?php